RightsandWrongsgit/ARMTEC/modules/development.md

-PathAuto (This is also a module that you may want to wait to turn on because it is more about the 'appearance' of how paths look; to give them alias names that are much more meaningful to the user of your site.
-However, having it on during development might get you to think about 'naming' with end-user thinking in sight.
-Instead of a path that is something like a node and its number you might have a content category and a node title; and you can use 'Tokens' in the naming strategy for the paths (See adding the Token module under the 'fields' section.)

-composer require 'drupal/pathauto:^1.8'

 The Masquerade Module lets you switch users and back to your own account so you can do your experience testing of what it is like for various log in role statuses to experience your site. composer require 'drupal/masquerade:^2.0@beta'